Contact dermatitis is a condition in which the skin becomes red, sore, or inflamed after direct contact with a substance.

 Often, treatment includes washing the area with a lot of water to get rid of any traces of the irritant that are still on the skin.
 You should avoid further exposure to the substance.

-Wet dressings and soothing anti-itch (antipruritic) or drying lotions may be recommended to reduce other symptoms.
+Wet dressings and soothing anti-itch (antipruritic) lotions may be recommended to reduce other symptoms.

 Contact dermatitis clears up without complications in 2 or 3 weeks in most cases.
 However, it may return if the substance that caused it cannot be found or avoided.